Economy of Bihar: Economy of Patna

 Patliputra was the largest city and headquarters of Patna district, Patna division, and Bihar state.
 It lies on the main line of the Eastern Central Railway and is well connected by road.
 It is estimated that the city has a population of 1.8 million people, and the district has a population of 5.6 million.

-Patna district alone contributes more than 27% of state's GDP of $104 Billion.
-The GDP of Patna is around $30 Billion, which is very high compared with other important cities of India.
+Patna district alone contributes more than 27% of state's GDP of $120 Billion.
+The GDP of Patna is around $30 Billion.

-Background

-During the 17th century, Patna was the centre of international trade.
-The British opened a factory in Patna in 1620 for the purchase and storage of calico and silk.
-Soon it became a trading point for saltpetre, and other European countries like the French, the Danes, the Dutch and the Portuguese began to compete in the lucrative business.
-Various European factories and godowns started mushrooming in Patna and it acquired a trading fame that attracted far off merchants, as observed by Peter Mundy in 1632, who calls this place, "the greatest mart of the eastern region".